chas-academy/u05-imdb-clon-u05-team-8/README.md

 -   Role - Indicating whether the user is an Administrator or a regular User.
 -   Title - A title in the service, could be a Film, TV-show or e.g. a Video Game.
 -   Genre - Every title is connected to one or more genres like Comedy, Thriller, Drama etc.
--   Listing - Users can create personal Lists in the system like a watchlist ora wishlists.
+-   Listing - Users can create personal Lists in the system like a watchlist or wishlists.
--   Listitem - Implements one row in a User List and connects the row to one Title.
+-   Listitem - Implements one row in a Listing and connects the row to one Title.
--   Review - Users can write Reviews of Titles.
-Reviews are published on the site when an Administator confirms the Review is OK to publish.
+-   Review - Users can write Reviews for Titles.
+Reviews are published on the site when an User with Role "Administator" confirms the Review is OK to publish.

 <br>